 - Poor content or sound quality.
 Nobody likes hacks, so aspiring podcasters should get serious about preparing, recording, and editing their content from the outset.
 Podcasts should by no means be a complete improvisation, it is very important to work out the topic in advance, draw up a release plan, collect reliable and interesting information on the topic or interlocutor before the interview.
 Professional editing of the recording is of great importance as not everyone will listen to even a very interesting program with terrible sound quality.

 - Unwillingness to cooperate.
 Focusing on your own content and audience is good, but it shouldn't become an obsession.
 For continuous development, you need to constantly experiment, look for new ideas and formats, and attract new listeners.
-Collaboration with other podcasters, bloggers, or media representatives is encouraged.
+Collaboration with other podcasters, bloggers, podcast advertising companies, or media representatives is encouraged.

 Useful services for podcasters